Banderas monumentales: Biggest flags

+The tallest flagpole in Mexico measures 120 meters high, weighs 150 tons, and made of steel.
+It was built for a 60-meter-wide national flag in Piedras Negras, Coahuila, which is the largest Mexican flag.

 Current locations

 Since the construction of the first monumental flags, other cities throughout the country have also deployed their own.
 They are mostly located in state capitals, historical towns and cities with important economic activity.